VerdantLeaf/RISC-V/README.md

 - Out of order execution
 - GShare branch prediction
 - UART instruction injection to enable co-processor support for an STM32 Nucleo board/custom PCB
-- Tiny GPU add on/custom instructions
+- Tiny GPU add on/custom instructions (You could reformat I-type instructions to do a parallel operations on a series of registers, storing the values into a "parllel regfile" which you could then use to forward/writeback to the regfile/pipeline stages.
+It would be pretty cool, I think it's possible?).
 - VonNeumann architecture with 1R/1RW memory
 - More advanced ALU (Dadda multiplier)